 How to deal with social anxiety when networking

-As a business owner, it may be necessary or beneficial to attend networking events from time to time.
-You may think that your shyness or social anxiety will prevent you from partaking in such events, but this doesn’t have to be the case.
+As we emerge from the pandemic different forms of networking may begin again.
+This can once again evoke feelings of social anxiety for those who meeting many people in person is an ordeal.
+Your shyness or social anxiety may deter you from partaking in such events, but this doesn’t have to be the case.
 Even the most gregarious social dynamos experience trepidation at the prospect of attending a strategic networking event.
 They may not show it or even dare admit it, but it happens.
-They just know how to better deal with it in unfamiliar or challenging situations.
+They know how to better deal with it in unfamiliar or challenging situations.
 With practice, you can learn to do this, too.

 1. Be selective

-There’s no rule that says you have to attend every networking event in your area.
+No rule says you have to attend every networking event in your area.
 Who has the time for that?
 Be selective and pick the ones that sound fun to give yourself a better chance of enjoying the experience.
 Find out if there’s a freelancer meetup in your area – most cities have these types of business networking events each week – or look into volunteering opportunities to build up your confidence.
-Your local business hub may also hold useful seminars and workshops where you can meet other business owners and learn new skills at the same time.
+Your local business hub may also hold useful seminars and workshops where you can meet other business owners and learn new skills simultaneously.